krish2006-jain/MyPortfolio/README.md

 4. Start the development server with `npm start`.
 5. Build the production version with `npm run build` when you are ready to deploy.

-## Deployment

-This portfolio is deployed on Render and is live at: https://krishverse-portfolio.onrender.com

 The repository includes a `render.yaml` file for deployment on Render.
 The production build output is generated in the `build` directory.